Authoritative Guide

 Epidermal Cyst Minimal Cut Surgery Procedure

-1:1 precision technique with complete capsule dissection for zero residue and recurrence
+1:1 precision technique with complete capsule dissection; recurrence is uncommon in long-term follow-up

 Surgical Process